mttkay/droid-fu/README.markdown

 # Droid-Fu - for your Android needs

 Droid-Fu is an open-source effort aiming to collect and bundle solutions to common concerns in the development of applications for the [Google Android platform](http://developer.android.com/index.html).
-Currently it mostly contains code which I pulled out of [Qype Radar](http://www.qype.co.uk/go-mobile), and which I believe may prove useful to other developers.
+Currently it mostly contains code which I pulled out of [Qype's Android app](http://www.qype.co.uk/go-mobile), and which I believe may prove useful to other developers.
 This is _very_ much a work-in-progress, and both content and APIs are still in flux.
 There is not much documentation (yet), and I intend to change that.
 For now, you may want to read all related articles [on my weblog](http://en.wordpress.com/tag/droid-fu/).
 You can also find me on [Twitter](http://twitter.com/twoofour).

+There are no releases yet, we pretty much work directly with the sources.
+If you want to stay up-to-date, we suggest you check out the project sources, pull frequently, and compile your app against them.

 ## What does it offer?